Getting ready for iOS 15? To maximize the growth potential at your fingertips from the new update’s capabilities, first, you need a plan.

 * Third major change: In-App Events on the App Store

-OK, now go and read this page to learn more about how in-app events work.
+OK, now go and read our complete guide to in-app events to learn more about how they work.

 In a nutshell, you’ll have a new entity on your App Store product page: Events.